 The Endless liberally mixes genres including some science fiction, mystery, and horror elements.

-The Endless liberally mixes genres including some science fiction, mystery, and horror elements.
+The Endless liberally mixes genres including science fiction, mystery, and horror.
 In terms of style and tone, Benson and Moorhead’s latest offering is perhaps most comparable to Alex Garland’s Annihilation.
 In spite of its hybrid approach, the various genre elements are effortlessly combined to create a slow burn atmosphere.
 For much of the movie, The Endless plays out as a psychological horror before throwing out a a fun twist with an ‘a-ha’ moment for those fortunate enough to have seen Resolution.
 To say much more about the film’s twist would be criminal.

 In the absence of standard jump scares and explicit gore or violence, The Endless relies heavily on luring the audience into the story and embedding a sense of dread.
 From the moment Justin and Aaron arrive at the commune, there is a sense that something is not quite right.
 However, early warning signs in The Endless are largely subtle.
 Awkward meetings, silent exchanges, and one cabin curiously locked and off limits are the only cues that something is amiss.
 As the story progresses, these subtle cues are slowly increased leaving you with the feeling that it may already be too late for the brothers.
 The overall sensation of watching The Endless is a feeling of steady unease.